Tprrt's Blog

 }

-The function show_min_max sends use the Posix functions sched_get_priority_max and sched_get_priority_min from the standard C library to send a syscall to the kernel in order to obtain the min and max values accepted by each policy:
+The function show_min_max uses the Posix functions sched_get_priority_max and sched_get_priority_min from the standard C library to send a syscall to the kernel in order to obtain the min and max values accepted by each policy:

 max = sched_get_priority_max(pol);